Unexplained deaths in infancy, England and Wales: 2022

 Sex

-In 2021, the unexplained mortality rate for male infants was 0.33 unexplained deaths per 1,000 live births, compared with 0.20 unexplained deaths per 1,000 live births for female infants.
-Male infants have generally been at higher risk of unexplained infant death than females (Figure 2).
-From 2004, the difference between males and females narrowed until 2016, when it began to widen again.
+The unexplained mortality rate for male infants was 0.36 deaths per 1,000 live births in 2022, compared with 0.20 deaths per 1,000 live births for female infants.
+Historically, male infants tend to experience higher risk of unexplained infant death than female infants, while the rate is more variable for females (Figure 3).
+The difference between males and females narrowed from 2004 until 2016, then began to widen again.

 Birthweight

-The World Health Organisation (WHO) defines a low birthweight infant as weighing under 2,500 grams at birth.
-Overall, the unexplained mortality rate for low birthweight infants has fallen at a faster rate than for normal birthweight infants since 2004 (Figure 3).
-However, in 2021, low birthweight infants were still 3.8 times more likely to die from an unexplained cause than normal birthweight infants.
+The World Health Organisation defines a low birthweight infant as weighing under 2,500g at birth.
+Overall, the unexplained mortality rate for low birthweight infants has reduced more quickly than for normal birthweight infants since 2004 (Figure 4).
+However, in 2022, low birthweight infants were still 3.8 times more likely to die from an unexplained cause than normal birthweight infants.

 Age

 Infant deaths of any cause are more likely to occur in the neonatal period.
 In contrast, unexplained infant deaths are more likely to occur among postneonatal infants.
-In 2021, the large majority (83%) of all unexplained infant deaths occurred in the postneonatal period, with almost two-thirds (65%) of all unexplained infant deaths being postneonatal infants aged under four months.
-These percentages have remained fairly consistent over time (Figure 4).
+The majority (83%) of all unexplained infant deaths in 2022 occurred in the postneonatal period.
+Almost two-thirds (63%) of all unexplained infant deaths were of postneonatal infants under the age of four months.
+These percentages have remained consistent over time (Figure 5).
+For definitions of these terms, see Section 6: Glossary.

 Nôl i'r tabl cynnwys

-In general, the infant mortality rate is higher in babies of mothers born outside of the UK.
-For further details, see Table 11 of the accompanying dataset in our Child and infant mortality in England and Wales: 2021 bulletin.
+The infant mortality rate is generally higher in infants of mothers born outside of the UK, as shown in Table 11 of our Child mortality tables in England and Wales: 2022 dataset).

-Data on infant deaths that were referred to a coroner for investigation, regardless of the cause of death, are not commented on within this statistical bulletin, but can be found in our Unexpected deaths in infancy, England and Wales dataset.
+Data on infant deaths that were referred to a coroner for investigation, regardless of the cause of death, are not commented on in this bulletin.
+These can be found in our Unexpected deaths in infancy, England and Wales dataset.

 Nôl i'r tabl cynnwys